What is Mindfulness?

 The greatest advocate of Mindfulness is thought to be Jon Kabat-Zinn: American professor emeritus of medicine and the creator of the Stress Reduction Clinic and the Centre for Mindfulness in Medicine, Health Care, and Society at the University of Massachusetts Medical School.

 Jon Kabat-Zinn learned about mindfulness from other Buddhist teachers whilst as a student at the Massachusetts Institute of Technology (MIT) and at the Insight Meditation Society.
 This helped him develop the mindfulness-based stress reduction (MBSR) program – an eight-week course aimed to reduce stress.
 This course was first offered in 1979 and has been gaining popularity rapidly ever since.

 What are the benefits of mindfulness?

-Years of research has now proven that practising mindfulness regularly can have many benefits on your mental health and wellbeing.
+Years of research have now proven that practicing mindfulness regularly can have many benefits on your mental health and wellbeing.
 Some benefits include:

 - Improved focus and concentration